ovh/docs/pages/platform/private-registry/eol-harbor-1.10/guide.en-gb.md

 ![New private registry endpoint](images/new-registry-endpoint.png){.thumbnail}

-Click on `Test connection`{.action} button to ping the private registry and test your information.
+Click on the button `Test connection`{.action} to ping the private registry and test your information.

 ![New private registry endpoint](images/connection-tested-ok.png){.thumbnail}

-Click on `OK` button to save your information.
+Click on the button `OK`{.action} to save your information.

 ![New private registry endpoint](images/new-registry-endpoint-created.png){.thumbnail}